deepanshs/mrsimulator/docs/user_guide/method/method.rst

 :math:`\hat{S}_{3,AMX}`, :math:`\hat{S}_{2,AMX}`, and :math:`\hat{S}_{1,AMX}`

-Again, combined with the three-site SpinSystem object, the SymmetryQuery is expanded into the set of spin-system-specifc symmetry queries illustrated in the table below.
+Again, combined with the three-site SpinSystem object, the SymmetryQuery is expanded into the set of spin-system-specific symmetry queries illustrated in the table below.

 .. list-table::
    :widths: 25 25 25 25